 But it is important you use the right oil for the right application.
 For exterior wood furniture, for example, you need to choose an exterior oil that is water resistant and offers some kind of UV resistance too, to stop the sun bleaching the wood.

 Teak oil is great for garden benches.
 This oil nourishes the wood, stopping it from drying out and weathering, giving a fantastic revitalised appearance.
 It also stops wood from splitting, caused by excessive dryness deep within the wood.

 Even better, applying oil is not difficult either and takes less time and hassle than sanding and varnishing;

 Weather is the main enemy of any outdoor wood installation, including your garden bench.
 Protecting it from the worst of the weather is essential and varnishing or oiling helps to maintain its appearance, as well as a much-needed protective layer.

 Give your bench even more of a chance of surviving year on year by investing in a protective cover.
 Easy to use, you slip over the cover at the end of the summer, and peel the layer away when the warmth of spring arrives.
 Should there be a bad weather forecast, a summer storm maybe or a gale expected to blow through, you simply pop the cover back over.

 Don’t forget, it is not just rain that causes wooden garden furniture a problem but the sun, ice, snow and wind too.
 In fact, the biggest enemy of hardwood garden benches is frost and ice.

-Water that permeates into the grain of the wood and the freezes during sub-zero winter nights can cause damage within the structure of the wood.
-Ice as it thaws expands and this causes damage to the wood.
-Whereas your treated garden bench can handle a downpour or two, it is essential that if ice or frost is forecast that you cover the bench with its protective, waterproof layer.
+Water that permeates into the grain of the wood and freezes during sub-zero winter nights can cause damage within the structure of the wood.
+Ice, as it thaws, expands and causes damage to the wood.
+Whereas your treated garden bench can handle a downpour or two, it is essential that if ice or frost is forecast that you protect the bench with a fitting cover.